 Mentally prepare the kids

 Briefly explain the logistics of what’s going to happen, how and when.
-If you sense any fear or anxiety, fun role playing can help.
+As much as you may want to rent a private jet and travel in luxury, this isn’t an option for most of us.
+There’s no avoiding the hassle of commercial flying, so you need to try and manage what your children will experience.
+If you sense any fear or anxiety, fun role-playing can help.
 If you know you have to do something that your child will not enjoy (long plane ride, meeting strange relatives, sleeping in an unfamiliar place, using public toilets, etc.), you can do role playing to help lighten the blow.

 For example, I knew that my 3 year old was really scared of using the toilets on the plane because they’re loud.
 So, a few days before the trip, we did lots of laughter role playing.
 Over and over, with some props, we played out the same scene in our living room; the scenario of what it would be like to use the toilet on the plane.
 We exaggerated the sounds we thought we would hear and we laughed and played.
 When it came time to use the toilet on the plane, she was only slightly hesitant, but not terrified.
 And towards the end of the first leg on the plane, she was a pro.